rocket-pool/old.docs.rocketpool.net/src/guides/node/local/hardware.md

 The amount of cores on a CPU is less relevant that its **number of threads**.
 We recommend a **minimum of 4 threads** for Rocket Pool node operation.
 A 2 core CPU with 4 threads will work without issue.
-It is rare to find a CPU with only 2 threads; even the Raspberry Pi has 4.
+It is rare to find a CPU with only 2 threads.

 **Guideline: any modern CPU with at least 4 threads.**